-Finally, the security functional requirement "Specification of Management Functions (FMT_SMF.1)" is used for the specification of the management functions to be provided by the

-Version 4.0 Page 57 of 71 TOE as required by O.MEM_ACCESS.
+Finally, the security functional requirement "Specification of Management Functions (FMT_SMF.1)" is used for the specification of the management functions to be provided by the TOE as required by O.MEM_ACCESS.
 Therefore, FMT_SMF.1 is suitable to meet the security objective O.Mem_Access.